 Cancer causes one in every four deaths in the United States, second only to heart disease.
-According to the National Cancer Institute, it is estimated that 606,520 people will die from the disease in 2020.
+According to the National Cancer Institute, in 2020 an estimated 1, 806,590 people will diagnosed with cancer in the United States and 606,520 people will die from the disease.

 Molecular imaging has become part of standard care for many types of cancer.
 By allowing scientists and physicians to see what is happening in the body at a cellular level, molecular imaging provides unique information to assist in the detection, diagnosis, evaluation, treatment and management of cancer.